ajkhattak/NextGenSandbox/tools/launcher/README.md

 5. On SLURM systems, edit account, partition, time, memory, and module loads in `submit_launcher.sh` and `submit_gage.slurm`.

-The base Sandbox config must use the current major-release schema:
+The base Sandbox config should use the current Sandbox configuration schema:

 ```yaml
 general: